apache/openmeetings/openmeetings-server/src/site/markdown/AsteriskIntegration.md

 ```

 Update OpenMeetings with credentials for Asterisk manager.
-Modify `/opt/om/webapps/openmeetings/WEB-INF/classes/applicationContext.xml`
+Modify `/opt/om/webapps/openmeetings/WEB-INF/classes/openmeetings.properties`

-find **&lt;bean class="org.apache.openmeetings.db.dao.room.SipConfig"&gt;**
-uncomment its properties and set it to your custom values.
+find all properties start with `sip.` and set it to your custom values.

-set value for `uid` property to unique secret value (can be generated here <a href="https://www.uuidtools.com">https://www.uuidtools.com</a>)

 <p style="font-size: larger; color: blue;">
 	IMPORTANT: this step should be done <strong>BEFORE</strong> system install/restore